-To make a claim under this warranty, parts must be returned to MG in Petitcodiac, New Brunswick, freight prepaid, no later than ninety (90) days after the date of the replaced or repaired, return such to a factory recognized distributor, dealer or service organization, freight prepaid, The warranty on any part repaired or replaced under warranty expires at the end of the original warranty period.
+To make a claim under this warranty, parts must be returned to MG in Petitcodiac, New Brunswick, freight prepaid, no later than ninety (90) days after the date of the failure of the part.
+If MG determines the part to be defective and within MG's Limited Express Commercial Warranty, MG shall, when such part has been either replaced or repaired, return such to a factory recognized distributor, dealer or service organization, freight prepaid.
+The warranty on any part repaired or replaced under warranty expires at the end of the original warranty period.